O-n-y/oxy.mods/README.md

 *Before trying to report a bug, please make sure you have tried those steps.*

 <br>
+0. If you have error like `MissingMethodException: ` - you have an outdated version of the mod (unless there just was a huge patch and there are also many reports like yours)
 1. Make sure you run the **latest version**.

     - *You can find your version in your mods list if you are using **Mod Manager** and issue with other mod.*